-It helped revolutionize our world and for the better especially in the field of education.
+It helped revolutionize our world for the better, especially in the field of education.

 But who would’ve thought that just a couple of decades later everything we need is now compressed into one small brick that we now call a smartphone?